nianeyna/fontbrowser/README.md

 # fontbrowser

 View and organize fonts on your desktop.
 Windows, Mac, and Linux.
 Open source and free forever, no restrictions.
 Finds all installed system fonts automatically, with the option to add your own font folders.
 View all glyphs for any font on demand.
-Option to view fonts with ANY OpenType features implemented by any font you have installed toggled on.
+Option to view fonts with ANY OpenType features implemented by any font you have installed toggled on or off.
 Will that do anything?
 That's for you to find out!
 Tags and tag search are now implemented; please use them responsibly.

 # disclaimer